Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: Framed Higgs sheaves on the projective plane

 \begin{prop} There is a commutative diagram of morphisms of moduli stacks \be \xymatrix{ \CH(r,n) \ar[r]^-{\jmath} \ar[d]^-{\simeq} & \CM(r,n) \ar[d]^-{\simeq} \\ \CQ(r,n)\ar[r]^-{\imath} & \CA(r,n)\\ } \ee where the vertical arrows are isomorphisms. \end{prop}

 {\it Proof}.
-This follows from the proof of the left vertical isomorphism in diagram \eqref{eq:modspdiag} given in \cite[Thm.
-2.1]{Hilb_lect}.
-More precisely, note that the Beilinson spectral sequence is functorial with respect to morphisms of sheaves, and all the steps carried out in Section 2.1 of loc.cit. are naturally compatible with morphisms of framed sheaves.
+This follows from the construction of the left vertical isomorphism in diagram \eqref{eq:modspdiag} given in \cite[Thm.
+2.1]{Hilb_lect}, which is based on the Beilinson spectral sequence.
+Then note that the latter is functorial with respect to morphisms of sheaves, and all the steps carried out in Section 2.1 of loc. cit. are naturally compatible with morphisms of framed sheaves.

 $\Box$.